AsleyR/Trailer-Paradise/README.md

 - [License](#license)

 ## About project
-This website is made with React Js and Express.
+This website is made with React for the front-end and Express for the back-end.

 ## License
 => Read about the license [here](LICENSE).